zamfi/cca-computational-practices-2-fall-2019/project2.md

 **Assignment**: Make another modification, based on another class of object that might be detected.
 Or, two of the same object?

 **Assignment**: Btw, what kinds of objects does the YOLO sketch detect, exactly?
 Where does that list come from?
 Do some research and answer the two previous questions.

+### Week 2

+In class, we went over the homework and explored one more assignment: modifying YOLO - webcam to recognize a sequence of three objects in the scene.

+**Assignment**: This week, for homework, further modify the YOLO example to use position information as an input.
+Take one of the [p5.js examples](https://p5js.org/examples/) that relies on user input of some form -- mouse, keyboard, etc. -- and modify it to use the position of your body as that input instead.
+You'll need to do some merging of code, and I'd recommend you merge the example code into the YOLO code instead of the other way around.

+This exercise might be on the tricky side -- feel free to work with others in the class and [email me](mailto:zamfi@cca.edu) a single assignment, but make sure to credit your partners in your submission.

+Please reach out by email or on Slack if you're stuck!